Eyasluna/Data-Structures-Algorithms-Nanodegree-Program/P1/explanation_6.md

-In this problem, first I have created a set for making union & intersection of the two linked list.
-Then I have created a new linked list from the set.
+I created a set which contain unions and intersections of the two linked list.
+Then I have created a  linked list for the set.

-Union:
+union:
-Time complexity: O(n)
-Space complexity: O(n)
+Time complexity: O(n) Space complexity: O(n)
 intersection:
-Time complexity: O(n)
-Space complexity: O(n)
+Time complexity: O(n) Space complexity: O(n)